It’s a GPS device based transportation team game idea.

 14 hours 14 min 57 sec (time interval) total kilometers taken: 219 km Number of vehicles used : n/a average moving speed : n/a average summarized speed (with stops) : 15 km/h number of GPS points : 8781 highest altitude ("Farkasrét" tram terminal ) : 342,8 m (at 66,98 km) lowest altitude : 61,7 m (at 59,02 km)

-There are lot of possibilities which still hasn’t developed yet.
+There are lot of possibilities which still hasn’t been developed yet.